In the Spotlight

 Not Sure About the Vaccine?

 There are a lot of Veterans who aren’t sure about getting vaccinated for COVID-19.

 Is the vaccine safe?
 Was it rushed?
 Experimental?

 Do the experts really know what works?
 Who can I listen to?

 If you are worried about the COVID-19 vaccine, you are not alone.
 There is a flood of information, and many sources are offering opinions about getting vaccinated, including some sources who are knowingly spreading misinformation.

 Take the time to educate yourself about COVID-19 vaccines.
 My HealtheVet’s goal is to give Veterans information about your own health care and help you make the best decisions for you, with the help of your health care team.
 We want to answer your questions, or to help you find the information you need to answer your questions.

 Is the vaccine safe?

-More than 100 million Americans have received the vaccine, and not one has died from it.
-VA has given more than 3 million doses and found no serious or unexpected results.
+Nearly 175 million Americans have received the vaccine; VA has given more than 3 million doses and found no serious or unexpected results.
 There are side effects, but these are common with many vaccines.
 If you’ve ever had a flu shot or the shingles vaccine, you may have experienced similar reactions like fever, tiredness, or muscle pain.
 These symptoms usually pass within a day or two.
 These are signs that your body’s immune system is building immunity to help your body protect against infection from the virus causing COVID-19.